EDUCBA

 Separate text in Excel 2

-When data is received or arranged in any of the formats shown above, it becomes difficult to work with the data because it is not formatted into a proper row and column format.
-But if we see carefully, in the first screenshot, the columns (as it should be) are separated by semicolons – “;”, i.e. for the first row, the first column is the “First Name”, the second column is “Last Name”, and the third column is “Age”.
+When data is received or arranged in any of the formats shown above, it becomes difficult to work with because it is not formatted into a proper row and column format.
+But if we see carefully, in the first screenshot, the columns (as they should be) are separated by semicolons – “;” i.e., for the first row, the first column is the “First Name”, the second column is “Last Name”, and the third column is “Age”.
 Semicolons separate all the columns.
-This holds true for the rest of the rows.
-Therefore, we can split the data into a proper row and column format on the basis of the strategic delimiters in the data.
-Similarly, in the second screenshot, we see that all the data has been clubbed into a single column.
-However, upon closer observation, we see that the columns (as they should be) can be differentiated on the basis of their lengths.
+This holds for the rest of the rows.
+Therefore, we can split the data into a proper row and column format based on the strategic delimiters in the data.
+Similarly, the second screenshot shows that all the data has been clubbed into a single column.
+However, upon closer observation, we see that the columns (as they should be) can be differentiated based on their lengths.

 The first column is “Name”, followed by “Sales”.
 We see that the length of “Name” is 4 and the length of “Sales” is 5.
 This holds true for all the rows in the table.
-Therefore, we can separate text data in excel into columns on the basis of their Fixed Lengths.
+Therefore, we can separate text data in Excel into columns based on their Fixed Lengths.
 With Excel, we have a solution to these kinds of problems.
-Two very useful features of Excel are the “Text to Columns” or the “Split Cell”, which helps to resolve these kinds of formatting issues by enabling data re-arrangement or data manipulation/cleaning since it becomes really difficult to work with a lot or all the data in a single column.
+Two very useful features of Excel are the “Text to Columns” or the “Split Cell”, which helps to resolve these kinds of formatting issues by enabling data re-arrangement or data manipulation/cleaning since it becomes really difficult to work with a lot of all the data in a single column.

-Note: There are several complicated formulae that can also achieve similar results, but they tend to be very convoluted and confusing.
+Note: Several complicated formulae can also achieve similar results but tend to be very convoluted and confusing.
 Text to Column is also much faster.

 What is Text to Columns?

-Typically, when we get the data from databases or from CSV or text sources, we encounter situations as shown above.
+Typically, when we get the data from databases, CSV, or text sources, we encounter situations as shown above.
 We have a very handy feature in Excel called “Text to Columns” to resolve these kinds of problems.

-It can be found in the Data tab and then in the “Data Tools” section.
+It can be found in the Data tab and the “Data Tools” section.

 Separate text in Excel 3